mokaixu/azhng.github.io/_posts/2019-05-09-uni-life-year-in-review.markdown

 When I left Shopify my feeling was mixed and my thoughts were confused.
 Sometime I questioned myself what is it that I am chasing after and yet I really can't give myself a clear answer.

+# Beyond

 I finished last two years of my undergrad with more questions than I first started.
 Though good thing is, I still have another two years left in my undergrad to figure that out.
+This may sound sadder than what it actually is.
+But I think this is probably one of the most important lesson I have learned, is to embrace uncertainty.
+All plans are doomed to fall apart at some point no matter how well it was planned.
+I guess it's just way easier to enjoy life, instead of planning every single details, just give it your best effort and wait to see what happens afterwards.